A 501(c)3 organization

 INSIDE A QUESTION

-“Inside A Question” is a show that explores the mysteries of the universe, one small idea at a time.
+“Inside A Question” is a radio program that explores the mysteries of the universe, one small idea at a time.
 Each episode focuses on a different set of questions that require your active participation-- yes, I’m talking to YOU-- to shed light on the answers.
-A truly interactive radio experiment. .
+A truly interactive radio experiment. . .

 IT'S ALWAYS SOMETHING